- Home

 Symptoms of breathlessness include difficulty catching your breath, noisy breathing or very fast, shallow breaths.
 Although breathlessness can make you feel distressed and anxious, there are ways to prevent or reduce its impact on your quality of life.

 Treatment will depend on the cause of the breathlessness.
-You may need fluid around the lungs drained or medicine prescribed to treat an infection or other lung problem.
-If breathlessness is caused by the lungs not supplying enough oxygen to your blood, your doctor can arrange a portable oxygen cylinder.
+You may need to have any fluid around the lungs drained, or medicine prescribed to treat an infection or other lung problem.
+If breathlessness is caused by the lungs not supplying enough oxygen to your blood, your doctor may be able to arrange a portable oxygen cylinder.

-Find out about things you can do to improve breathlessness.
-Ask your doctor or nurse about medicines, such as a low dose of morphine, to manage feelings of distress.
+Ask your doctor or nurse about medicines, such as a low dose of morphine, to manage the distress of breathlessness.

 View the Cancer Council NSW editorial policy.